WallStreetMojo

 Standard Cost Formula

-Standard Cost Formula refers to the formula that is used by the companies in order to calculate the manufacturing cost of the product or the services produced by the company and according to the formula the standard cost of the product is calculated by adding the value of the direct material costs, value of the direct labor costs, value of the total variable overheads and the value of the total fixed overheads during the period of time.
+Standard Cost Formula refers to the formula used by the companies to calculate the manufacturing cost of the product or the services produced by the company.
+According to the formula, the product's standard cost is calculated by adding the value of the direct material costs, the value of the direct labor costs, the value of the total variable overheads, and the value of the total fixed overheads during the period.

 Standard Cost = Direct Material Cost + Direct Labor Cost + Variable Overhead + Fixed Overhead

-Standard costing is more prevalent in the manufacturing industry and to calculate the same we need to follow below steps:
+Standard costing is more prevalent in the manufacturing industry, and to calculate the standard cost per unit formula, we need to follow the below steps:

-• Step #1: Identify all the direct costs associated with the manufacturing cost, and these costs would be like if they don’t incur, then the manufacturing process would have impacted.
+1. Identify all the direct costs associated with the manufacturing cost, and if these costs would be if they don't incur, then the manufacturing process would have impacted.

-• Step #3: Categorize those costs into three significant buckets, which are Material, Labor, and Overheads, and then overheads can categorize into fixed and variable.
+3. Categorize those costs into three significant buckets: Material, Labor, and Overhead, and then overheads can be categorized into fixed and variable.

-• Step #4: Take the total of the cost that you calculated in step 3 that shall be the total standard cost for the firm.
+4. Take the total of the cost you calculated in step 3, which shall be the firm's total standard cost.

 Examples